C4RR0T02/Server-and-Cloud-Security/Server Security Basics.md

 ## Security

 - Confidentiality
-    - Limit access and disclosure to authorised users
+    - Limit access and disclosure to authorized users
-    - Prevent access to unauthorised people
+    - Prevent access to unauthorized people
 - Integrity
     - Maintain data consistency
     - Preserve data at rest and in transit